 A clingy child is a symptom of separation anxiety is very healthy and a normal part of your child’s development, so long as it doesn’t get entrenched.
 In fact, having a strong attachment to you is crucial for your child’s healthy development.
 So it’s realistic to expect some anxiety from your child when you say goodbye.

 Remember, the love between a child and parent is very special, and very strong.
 No one else can take your place.
 In a real world though, children need to learn to separate in ways that doesn’t wound them each time.
 For the first 18 months your baby is totally dependent and it’s natural to be a clingy child.
 But as they get older, while still maintaining a strong attachment to you, they also need to develop a sense of independence.
 Dealing with separation is part of the process of your child becoming a distinct person.
-(If you’re wanting more general advice on a clingy child, not specifically related to childcare anxiety see our fuller description and intervention: The Anxious Clingy Child).

 Remember, every child is unique.
 Some quickly adjust to a new environment, while others take much longer.
 Your child’s temperament influences how they emotionally respond when you separate.
 As a parent, you need to adapt your expectations to accommodate the uniqueness of your child’s temperament.